* Euro hits strongest since Feb 2012 vs dollar

 "Risk appetite is improving and that means there is less demand for safe-haven currencies like the Swiss franc," said Credit Suisse's Hettinger.
 "We expect euro/Swiss franc to rise to 1.24 in 12 months, but that target could overshoot easily."

-Later on Monday, investors will turn their focus to a speech by U.S. Federal Reserve Chairman Ben Bernanke for any hints on how long the Fed's asset-buying program will last.
+Later on Monday, investors will turn their focus to a speech by U.S. Federal Reserve Chairman Ben Bernanke for any hints on how long the Fed's asset-buying programme will last.